jonhadfield/awesome-standard-notes/README.md

 * [Installing Extensions](https://randombits.dev/standard-notes/installing-extensions)

 ## Extensions

+> Many of the extensions have outdated instructions in their README for where to install extensions.
+Go to Preferences -> General -> Advanced Options to install  extensions.

 ### Themes
 * [Dracula theme](https://github.com/cameronldn/sn-theme-dracula) - A Dracula inspired theme for Standard Notes.
 * [Dracula theme](https://github.com/dracula/sn-theme-dracula) - A dark theme for Standard Notes.